kekyo/maplibre-gl-layers/README.md

 `maplibre-gl-layers` abandons immutability and unifies the API as imperative.
 Even if you wish to introduce immutability, you can easily achieve it by wrapping this API.

+## Discussions and Pull Requests

+For discussions, please refer to the [GitHub Discussions page](https://github.com/kekyo/maplibre-gl-layers/discussions).
+We have currently stopped issue-based discussions.

+Pull requests are welcome!
+Please submit them as diffs against the `develop` branch and squashed changes before send.

 ## License